airbytehq/connector-contest/GUIDELINES.md

 As a heads up, you can only be working on one connector at a time!

 ## Step 3
+Once you have commented, we will respond telling you that you're good to go.
+You can now start working on your connector!

+## Step 4

 Create your connector in accordance with the following checklist: